Tips on Managing the Email Blizzard

 - Don’t do other people’s work for them.

-As a professor with more than a thousand articles published on the web I
+With more than a thousand articles published on the web I get an email

-get an email almost every day from students in other colleges asking me
+almost every day from students in other colleges asking me questions “for

-Basically they want me to do their research for them.
-I have a clever “sorry-I don’t do
+they want me to do their research for them.
+I have a clever “Sorry-I don’t do

 library research for students” auto-reply for such students.
-I’ve noted lower level personnel will
+Also, some lower level personnel will use

 - Don’t answer broadcast emails.
 It is bad